guardian/cdk/README.md

 import { GuScheduledLambda } from "@guardian/cdk";
 ```

-While constructs must be imported from their construct directory:
+We encourage you to use patterns rather than constructs whenever possible.
+If you need to use a construct directly, they must be imported from their construct directory:

 ```typescript
 import { GuAutoScalingGroup } from "@guardian/cdk/lib/constructs/autoscaling";